vekatze/neut/book/src/modality-and-memory.md

 }
 ```

-To streamline such mechanical lifting operation, Neut provides `quote`.
-It casts a term of simple type into its meta form:
+To streamline such mechanical lifting step, Neut provides `quote`, which casts a term of a simple type into its meta form:

 ```neut
 define box-bool(b: bool): meta bool {